micmejia/bible-dump/NKJV/Isaiah/Isa 36.md

 Who among all the gods of these lands have delivered their countries from my hand, that the Lord should deliver Jerusalem from my hand?' "

 ###### 21
-But they [^d]held their peace and answered him not a word; for the king's commandment was, "Do not answer him."
+But they held their peace and answered him not a word; for the king's commandment was, "Do not answer him."

 ###### 22
 Then Eliakim the son of Hilkiah, who _was_ over the household, Shebna the scribe, and Joah the son of Asaph, the recorder, came to Hezekiah with _their_ clothes torn, and told him the words of _the_ Rabshakeh.